-Purpose
+A Purpose

-Form 199 is used by both of the following organizations:
+Form 199 is used by the following organizations:

-- Organizations that have been granted taxexempt status by the FTB. - Organizations that received a federal exemption under IRC Section 501(c)(3) and submitted FTB 3500A, with a copy of the IRS determination letter.
+- Organizations granted tax-exempt status by the Franchise Tax Board (FTB). - Organizations that received a federal exemption under IRC Section 501(c)(3) and submitted form FTB 3500A, with a copy of the IRS determination letter. - Nonexempt charitable trusts as described in IRC Section 4947(a)(1).

-Who Must File
+B Who Must File